-The gathering and use of metrics to manage system performance is a common IT practice.
-Over the last 15 years, similar techniques to assess and manage human performance within IT organizations have been adopted.
-The Service Desk area within these organizations is a focal point for this practice.
+The gathering and use of metrics to manage system performance is a common IT practise.
+Over the last 15 years, similar techniques to assess and manage human performance within IT organisations have been adopted.
+The Service Desk area within these organisations is a focal point for this practise.

 First Call Resolution (FCR) has become one of the standard Service Desk metrics used to evaluate performance.
 Service Desks with high FCR rates are successful; they have lived up to several key elements of the Service Desk's value proposition:

-- Resolution is delivered close to the customer, speeding time to resolution, minimizing inconvenience and building customer satisfaction
+- Resolution is delivered close to the customer, speeding time to resolution, minimising inconvenience and building customer satisfaction

 - Routine requests and incidents are resolved by less expensive front line resources

-- Specialized engineers on Level 2 and 3 can focus on more demanding tasks
+- Specialised engineers on Level 2 and 3 can focus on more demanding tasks

 This document begins with a look at how the industry agrees and disagrees on how First Call Resolution (FCR) is measured and a discussion of the intent and value of the metric.
 A basic method to improve FCR is suggested, followed by a real life example of how this approach has been used and what results it generated.